10 Best Easy Herbal Teas to Make for ALL the Reasons (To Relax, for Energy, to Detox, to Sleep, and LOTS More!)

 Add a bit of Peppermint Leaves, and you have a delightful combo that will make you shine!
 (These links are for Amazon.)

-Two of my favorite herbs for supporting the liver and kidneys are Dandelion Root and Milk Thistle.
-You can also add or substitute Nettle Leaf or Burdock too.
+Two of my favorite herbs for supporting the liver and kidneys are Dandelion Root and Burdock Root.
+You can also add or substitute Nettle Leaf.
 All wonderful detoxifiers and blood purifiers!

 (The above links are for Starwest Botanicals---my favorite place to buy bulk herbs.)